 If you are considering a home equity loan to finance your common home repairs, its important to understand the risks that come with it.
 Defaulting on the payments can result in you losing your home, even while keeping up with mortgage payments.
 Home equity loans also typically come with higher interest loans than with traditional mortgages.
 If you’re looking to eventually sell your home and move, this can potentially make this difficult.

 Personal loans can help you finance repairs, renovations and additions to your home.
 This type of loan lets you finance home repairs without using your home as collateral and typically get you the cash quicker than other options.
 While the monthly payments are fixed, meaning you can expect the same payment amount every month, this type of loan is also unsecured, so the interest rates can be higher than a home equity loan.

-If you’re concerned about funding these common home repair projects but know that they are something you want to do to increase your home value, another solution is EasyKnock’s sale-leaseback program.
-This allows you to sell your home to EasyKnock, converting your home equity to the cash you need to complete your home repairs.
-However, instead of moving out, you get to stay in the home as a renter.
-Work toward getting the home into great shape and then when you’re ready, you can either repurchase the home or have EasyKnock sell it on the open market and move out.
-Any appreciation on the home due to the market or your repair work is yours to keep.
+If you’re concerned about funding these common home repairs but know that they are something you want to do to increase your home value, another solution is looking into a sale-leaseback program.
+This allows you to sell your home, converting your home equity to the cash you need to complete your home repairs.
+However, instead of moving out, you get to remain in the home as a renter, so you can work toward getting the home into great shape.

 With these common home repairs, you can get your home on track to sell at top dollar or just ensure you and your family have a safe and beautiful home to live in.
-With EasyKnock, these repairs can be simple without burning a hole in your pocket.
-To learn more about how a sale-leaseback can work for your goals, contact EasyKnock today.
+These repairs can be simple without burning a hole in your pocket.
+Reach out to an expert to learn more about how a sale-leaseback can work for your goals.